 One of the most common causes for frequent and regular RCD tripping is the defrost cycle on a fridge, particularly the old “Beer Fridge”.
 Often this second fridge is an old clunker which is left out the back in a shed or under the back patio where it is prone to rusting away.
 The whole appliance is an electrical hazard and ‘down to earth’.
 Thankfully you had an RCD fitted and it has detected your faulty fridge, switched the power off and possibly save someone from getting an electric shock.

 Electricians installing RCD safety switches walk away from a job well done only to be contacted the next day by irate clients who find all the power has been turned off by the RCD.
 When the electrician arrives on site the RCD simply resets only to have the same fault occur again the next day.
 What is happening here is usually a time clock program switching on an appliance which is faulty and causes the RCD to trip.
 In a secondary sense, it can also be things such as a reticulation system coming on at a programmed time which sprays water onto electrical accessories which are not adequately protected from water.

 But often it is just the electrical defrost elements on the fridge which are built into it.
 These elements switch on at pre-programmed time set by the manufacturer and if these electrical elements are ‘down to earth’ it will cause the RCD to trip off.
 So the RCD is functioning correctly and telling you to have your fridge serviced.
 Remember, don’t blame the electrician, the RCD will detect faulty appliances and could save you from electric shock.
-I’ve installed plenty of RCD switches where clients have gladly had to service the fridge or buy a new one.
+I’ve installed plenty of RCD switches where clients have gladly had to toss out the old fridge or get it repaired.